-Almost two-thirds of marketers (60 per cent) believe their organisation will spend more on content marketing in 2016 than they did in 2015, according to recent research from the Content Marketing Institute.
-The pressure to prove to your boss that content marketing is worth the investment is higher than ever, so this articles takes a look at the four different ways you can measure your strategy.
+Almost two-thirds of marketers (57 per cent) expected to spend more on content marketing in 2019 than the previous year, according to the latest B2C Content Marketing report from Content Marketing Institute.
+The pressure to prove to your boss that content marketing is worth the investment is higher than ever, so this article takes a look at the some different ways you can measure your strategy.
 But first…

 What are you measuring?

-Return on investment (ROI) doesn’t have to mean cold hard cash; it can be anything your business wants to achieve, such as more leads, increased brand awareness/engagement, press coverage, organic traffic, or something else entirely.
-You can’t measure how well your content is performing without first deciding what you want it to achieve.
+Return on investment (ROI) doesn’t have to mean cold hard cash; it can be anything your business wants to achieve, such as more leads, increased brand awareness/engagement, press coverage, organic traffic, or something else entirely – as long as you can attribute it to revenue or calculated value.

 Don’t expect results straight away

 Just like with PPC, it may take some time and patience before you start seeing real results from your content marketing efforts.
 Take a look at the example below: this blog has received more than 3,000 page views since it was published in early 2017, but it’s taken a while to build up the numbers.

 After an initial flutter from promoting the post on social, you can see page views gradually increased throughout 2017 and 2018.
 After updating the article to make it more relevant for 2019 and promoting it again across various channels, you can see a significant jump in page views at the start of the year.